Ransomware attacks could reach ‘pandemic’ proportions. What to know after the pipeline hack.

 Once they have seized control of the network, the criminals provide a deadline to make a payment, and if it is not met, they can lock the network from their target or publicly share sensitive data.

 Such attacks have reached a record high recently, with nearly 400 assaults on critical infrastructure in 2020, according to data compiled by Temple University.
-In the past week alone, hackers published personnel files of D.C. police officers, caused city services in Tulsa to shut down, and paralyzed a California hospital system.
+In the past week, hackers published personnel files of D.C. police officers, caused city services in Tulsa to shut down, and paralyzed a California hospital system.

 On Friday, Colonial Pipeline announced it had shut down its 5,500 miles of pipeline, which it said carried almost half of the East Coast’s fuel supplies.
 The company later said it was hit by a ransomware attack but has shared little about how cybercriminals broke into its network.